Board of Directors

-Carole Napolitano (Education Committee, Chair), a leadership consultant and executive coach, first became interested in preservation and environmental concerns when, as a high school teacher in Omaha, Nebraska, she organized students in a celebration of the first Earth Day in 1970.
+Carole Napolitano (Education Committee Chair, Celebrations, Communication & Outreach Committee), a leadership consultant and executive coach, first became interested in preservation and environmental concerns when, as a high school teacher in Omaha, Nebraska, she organized students in a celebration of the first Earth Day in 1970.
 Carole and her family moved to an historic home in Round Hill in the foothills of the Blue Ridge in 1977 when the western part of the county was still largely pastoral.
 For Carole and her family the Blue Ridge has served as a stunning backdrop and a recreational resource … for hiking, rock-climbing, and glorious sunsets on the Bears Den overlook.
 A favorite memory for Carole and her husband, Stephen, is having stayed up till the wee hours any number of times waiting in high anticipation for a forecasted snowfall to make its way over the mountain from the west.
 Carole and Stephen have three adult children and six grandchildren.

 Rebekka Prinz (Celebrations, Outreach and Communications Committee Chair) has never quite forgiven her parents for moving before she was born causing her to be from New York City instead of Orkney Springs, a town of 35 people in the Shenandoah Valley.
 She studied at Earlham College in Richmond, IN, and the University of Vienna and received her degree in Biology and Music.
 She has worked as an educator in a variety of settings including Loudoun County Public Schools where she currently teaches in a middle school autism program.
 Rebekka is currently a member of the Rust Library Advisory Board and is working to pursue a degree in Library and Information Science.
 She enjoys hiking, camping, and clogging, and has been known to stop off at the Appalachian Trail on the way to and from work for a quick hike in the boots that are always in her car just in case.